Art

 wild black cherry - 14-1/2" x 10-1/2" x 4"

-April, 2020 - It has been a couple of years since I have carved any bowls but this fall while cutting firewood I came across a couple of trees that begged to be remembered by being made into bowls.
+It had been a couple of years since I'd carved any bowls but that fall while cutting firewood I came across a couple of trees that begged to be remembered by being made into bowls.
 This bowl began as a large, heavy (at least 50 lb.) piece of black cherry.
 You can get an idea of how much wood was removed.
 For scale, the carving bench top is 24" square.

 Black Cherry Bowl 1/1/2020 Steve beginning black cherry bowl - 2020

 I had a rough idea of where I wanted to go with this bowl; a shallow bowl suspended by a three-footed base.
 The bowl itself is captured but separate, secured by extensions upward from the base.
 I started on this bowl in early January and it was finished around the middle of April, 2021.
-This bowl is not for sale.
-(10/6/2022)
+This bowl is in a private collection.

 Wild Black Cherry carved bowl